danpoynor/danpoynorcom-django/README.md

 - [ ] Add a sitemap.xml file
 - [ ] Add a humans.txt file
 - [ ] Populate MediaType column in Project Items table
   - [ ] Filter ProjectItems by MediaType on MediaTypeProjectsListView page, possible other places
-- [ ] May need to refactor schema so taxonomies are associated with ProjectItems instead of Projects
+  - [ ] May need to refactor schema so other taxonomies are also associated with ProjectItems instead of Projects